appplemac/lists/README.md

 lists
 =====

-Solutions to the lists from Jutge.org
+The sets of solutions to the lists from Jutge.org